sindredg/Hybrid-Identities-EntraID-and-AD/cmd-sheets/tiered-admin.md

 | Delete all member groups | **unticked** |

-**Use `Administrators (built-in)`,** which resolves by well-known SID and survives a renamed group. **Leave both delete boxes unticked** — they make the policy authoritative and strip everything else, including `Domain Admins`.
+**Use `Administrators (built-in)`,** which resolves by well-known SID and survives a renamed group. **Leave both delete boxes unticked.** They make the policy authoritative and strip everything else, including `Domain Admins`.

 **Preferences, not Restricted Groups.** Restricted Groups' *Members of this group* list